 The close coordination with the Edmonds School District will advance a number of projects in which resources can be leveraged to the benefit of the community.
-The City should continue discussions with the Edmonds School District regarding coordinated development of the former Alderwood Middle School site, advancing policies and practices to keep school yards open for public use, and development of a new interlocal agreement for the Meadowdale Playfields.
+The City should continue discussions with the Edmonds School District regarding the planned renovation of Lynnwood Elementary School and options for a partnership to enhance the new gymnasium planned for that campus.
+Such a project would benefit the District and the City and take advantage of the proximity of the gymnasium to the Recreation Center and Senior Center for programming.